MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 - Try to stick to one type of content per step.
 Too much media or 3D content can be overwhelming to the operator and too time-consuming to absorb.
 Think about what type of content gets the point across best.

-## What types of content can you add to help operators with a step?
+## What can you add to help operators with a step?

-You can add 3D content and/or media to help operators complete a step.
-You can also add a link to a website.
-The following table shows the different types of supporting items you can add.
+You can add 3D content, media, or website links to help operators complete a step.
+The following table describes the different types of content you can add.

 |Content type|Description|Example|
 |-------------------------|---------------------------------------------|----------------------------------------------------------|